Zilliqa/scilla-compiler/README.md

 ## Introduction
 A compiler to translate Scilla to LLVM-IR.
-Scilla transitions in the generated LLVM-IR can be executed with [ScillaVM](https://github.com/Zilliqa/scilla-vm)
+Scilla transitions in the generated LLVM-IR can be executed with [ScillaVM](https://github.com/Zilliqa/scilla-vm).
+The project is under active development and is not intended for production use yet.

 ## Building